ian-bruntlett/TECH-Manuals/tm-free-software.md

 ### Linux on Apple hardware

-I don't use Apple hardware but if I see any useful things online about running Linux on Apple hardware, I'll cite it here
+I don't use Apple hardware but if I see any useful things online about running Linux on Apple hardware, I'll cite them here:

   * [Reviving an old MacBook Pro with Ubuntu Linux (medium.com)](https://medium.com/@rowaido.game/reviving-an-old-macbook-pro-with-ubuntu-linux-689252fa4b9c)
   * [Linux support for Apple devices with the T2 security chip](https://t2linux.org/)